-I recently watched an fascinating documentary called Sacred Water – I highly recommend for anyone to watch it.
+I recently watched a fascinating documentary called Sacred Water – I highly recommend it.

 I was in admiration of how the Rwandan culture spoke about female pleasure and more surprisingly about female ejaculation.